brillout/wildcard-api/docs/readme.template.md

 That way, a frontend developer can explore your API.

-For improved developer experience, you can use [Wildcard with TypeScript](#typescript) to make type hints available on the frontend.
+For improved developer experience, you can use [Telefunc with TypeScript](#typescript) to make type hints available on the frontend.
 A frontend developer can then explore your Telefunc directly in his IDE!

 !INLINE ./snippets/section-footer.md #readme --hide-source-path